tikv/website/content/docs/5.1/develop/rawkv/ttl.md

         weight: 4
 ---

-Time To Live (TTL) is ...
-TiKV provides the TTL support via the RawKV API. <!-- Please provide a short introduction of TTL or RawKV's TTL API.
-What is it?
-In what situations users might need to use it?  -->
+TiKV provides the Time To Live (TTL) support via the RawKV API.
 This document provides two examples to show you how to set TTL via the RawKV API.

 ## Enable TTL

 Before you set TTL via RawKV API, you must enable TTL in your TiKV cluster.
 TTL is disabled by default.
 To enable it, set the following TiKV configuration to `true`.

 ```yaml
 [storage]